sympy/sympy/doc/src/guides/contributing/deprecations.md

 ### Adding the deprecation to the code

-All deprecations should use {class}`sympy.utilities.exceptions.sympy_deprecation_warning`.
-If a function or method is deprecated, you can use the {func}`sympy.utilities.decorator.deprecated` decorator.
+All deprecations should use {func}`sympy.utilities.exceptions.sympy_deprecation_warning`.
+If an entire function or method is deprecated, you can use the {func}`sympy.utilities.decorator.deprecated` decorator.
 The `deprecated_since_version` and `active_deprecations_target` flags are required.
 Do not use the `SymPyDeprecationWarning` class directly to issue a